Skip to content

 iCareFone Review 2026: Honest Test + 4 Best Alternatives

 Tenorshare iCareFone is a desktop iPhone manager that does what iTunes refuses to.
 It backs up locally without overwriting old snapshots, transfers files without iCloud middleware, and fixes a stuck Apple logo.
-We tested the 8.x build for 5 days on a Windows 11 ThinkPad with an iPhone 15 Pro on iOS 18.3.
+The current 8.x build runs on Windows 11 and macOS and supports iPhone models through iOS 18.

 • A Windows single license costs $39.95 per year and a Mac license costs $59.95, with a 24-hour free trial that limits exports to 5 files.